BEETROOT PESTS AND DISEASES

 Occasionally rust affects beetroot plants especially if they are grown under cover.
 The symptoms are small, raised brown-red spots which appear on the underside of the leaves.
 The disease will sap strength from the plant and result in malformed or small roots.

 To avoid rust ensure there is plenty of air circulation especially in damp conditions.
 Pick off any infected leaves (or parts of them) and burn them.
-There are sprays available at garden centres to control this fungal disease.
+There are sprays available at to control this fungal disease.
 The spores are spread by wind and can easily be spread from plant to plant.

 Also known as whitefly and greenfly these little insects look translucent and can be a big problem for many plants.
 Beetroot leaves are not usually attacked but occasionally they can be.
 Spray with a pint of water to which a few drops of washing up liquid has been added.